 CINVANTI is a proprietary, intravenous formulation of aprepitant, an NK1 receptor antagonist for the prevention of CINV.
 NK1 receptor antagonists are typically used in combination with 5-HT3 receptor antagonists.
-Currently, the only injectable NK1 receptor antagonist approved in the U.S., EMEND® for Injection (fosaprepitant), contains polysorbate 80, a surfactant, which may cause hypersensitivity reactions, infusion site reactions or other adverse reactions in some patients.
-Our formulation for CINVANTI does not contain a synthetic surfactant and may have a lower incidence of certain types of adverse reactions than reported with the other commercially available injectable NK1 receptor antagonist.

-Our NDA submission includes data demonstrating the bioequivalence of CINVANTI to EMEND for Injection, supporting its efficacy for the prevention of both acute and delayed CINV with both MEC and highly emetogenic chemotherapy.
-Results also showed CINVANTI was better tolerated than EMEND for Injection, with significantly fewer adverse events reported with CINVANTI.
+Currently, the only injectable NK1 receptor antagonist approved in the U.S. for both acute and delayed CINV, EMEND® IV (fosaprepitant), contains polysorbate 80, a synthetic surfactant, which may increase the risk of hypersensitivity reactions and other infusion site reactions.
+Our formulation for CINVANTI does not contain a synthetic surfactant.
+Our NDA submission includes data demonstrating the bioequivalence of CINVANTI to EMEND IV for Injection, supporting its efficacy for the prevention of both acute and delayed CINV with both MEC and HEC.